serverless/dashboard/README.md

 * **Documentation** – The documentation and guides for Serverless Console.
 * **AWS Lambda Extensions** – The source code of the AWS Lambda Extensions installed by users to send metrics, traces and logs to Serverless Console.
 * **AWS IAM Role** – The AWS CloudFormation template containing an AWS IAM Role that allows Serverless Console permissions to specific services to provide monitoring and observability features.
+For more information visit the [Serverless Console Data Sources and Permissions]( https://www.serverless.com/console/docs/integrations/data-sources-and-roles) documentation.

 Contributions are welcome!
 If you have additional questions, please reach out to us at [contact@serverless.com](mailto:contact@serverless.com)